Wilson County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (dashcam or bodycam), or any documentation that challenges the accuracy of the breath or blood test results.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis for the stop or the accuracy of the breath/blood test.

 Possible Outcomes

-• Suspension Overturned: If you win the ALR hearing, the suspension will be lifted, and your driving privileges will be restored.
+• Suspension Overturned: If the judge finds that the DPS did not meet its burden of proof, the suspension will be overturned, and your driving privileges will be restored.

 • Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license, allowing you to drive for essential purposes.

-• What You Can Drive For: An occupational license typically restricts your driving to specific times and locations related to your employment, education, or essential household duties.
+• What You Can Drive For: A restricted license typically limits you to driving for work, school, or essential household duties.

-• IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: The judge may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back